 Portland has become a well-regarded epicenter of education and learning for a reason, and is often highly collaborative.
 Most in the business here have worked with each other in some capacity at some point, have shared the same roasting equipment and spaces, and often sell each other beans, as well as happily lend a hand when someone needs a bit of help.
 Portland coffee also has no one single style or type.
 Everyone in the Rose City seems to have their own individual signature and personality.
 Some are funky and DIY, while others are sleek and polished.
 Some Portland coffee businesses want to stay small on purpose, while others are poised for world domination.
 Some espresso here honors rustic Roman style manual pulls, while others look to cutting edge technology to help them create the perfect ristretto.
 No matter what the angle though, our coffee is like no other.
 Portland is simply a coffee lover’s paradise.

 With this in mind, we’ve put together a series of posts and photographs covering our coffee scene.
-Think of it as a guide of sorts.
-In conjunction with Barista Nation, the Specialty Coffee Association of America Event and the US Barista Championship & Brewers Cup, we will be posting about coffeehouses, roasters and businesses every day this week, along with a map to make them easy to find.
+Think of it as a guide of sorts, along with a map to make them easy to find.

 As much as we’d like, we can’t detail all of Portland’s fine roasters, cafés and related coffee businesses – that would be a book’s worth of material.
 Nor do we make any claims that one place is “better” than another – this is a guide not a review.
 We are choosing the businesses for various reasons; innovation and/or uniqueness, architecture and design, national recognition, consistent quality, and, we chose some simply because we think they are terrific examples of neighborhood cafés doing it in new ways and doing it right.
 If you feel strongly we missed someone, let us know in the comments below.
 All of the places highlighted here illustrate everything great about Portland’s coffee scene.
 It’s the reason the New York Times stated, “Seattle coffee might have more muscle, and San Francisco coffee might have more mystique, but Portland’s coffee scene is arguably the country’s most intimate.”
 It takes gumption to claim one city reigning coffee champ over another, yet we remain convinced, Portland’s coffee scene isn’t just intimate, it’s pretty darn sweet.